Alex-42-AI/Graphs-and-Trees/README.md

 In file General.py, there's an implementation of a node and an implementation of an abstract base class Graph.
 It implements the following methods, that are common for both direted and undirected graphs:
 1) nodes, links and degrees getters;
-2) add a node;
-3) remove nodes;
+2) remove nodes;
-4) connect a node to other nodes;
-5) disconnect a node from other nodes;
-6) returning a copy of the graph;
+3) returning a copy of the graph;
-7) returning the complementary graph of the given one;
+4) returning the complementary graph of the given one;
-8) returning the graph component of a given node;
+5) returning the graph component of a given node;
-9) listing out the connection components in the graph;
+6) listing out the connection components in the graph;
-10) checking whether the graph is connected;
+7) checking whether the graph is connected;
-11) checking whether one node can reach another one in the graph;
+8) checking whether one node can reach another one in the graph;
-12) checking whether the graph is full (whether there are links between every two nodes in it);
+9) checking whether the graph is full (whether there are links between every two nodes in it);
-13) calculating the shortest path from one node to another in the graph;
+10) calculating the shortest path from one node to another in the graph;
-14) checking whether a path/loop with a given length exists between from one node to another;
+11) checking whether a path/loop with a given length exists between from one node to another;
-15) checking whether an Euler tour, an Euler walk, a Hamilton tour and a Hamilton walk exist;
+12) checking whether an Euler tour, an Euler walk, a Hamilton tour and a Hamilton walk exist;
-16) actually finding an Euler tour, an Euler walk, a Hamilton tour and a Hamilton walk;
+13) actually finding an Euler tour, an Euler walk, a Hamilton tour and a Hamilton walk;
-17) checking whether the graph is isomorphic to another graph and if so, returning the bijection between the sets of nodes of the graphs;
+14) checking whether the graph is isomorphic to another graph and if so, returning the bijection between the sets of nodes of the graphs;
-18) returning the reverse (complementary) graph of the original one;
+15) returning the reverse (complementary) graph of the original one;
-19) defining __bool__ as whether the graph has any nodes;
+16) defining __bool__ as whether the graph has any nodes;
-20) checking whether a node is present in the graph;
+17) checking whether a node is present in the graph;
-21) checking whether two graphs are equal;
+18) checking whether two graphs are equal;
-22) combining two graphs into one (addition);
+19) combining two graphs into one (addition);
-23) representing the graph (__str__ and __repr__).
+20) representing the graph (__str__ and __repr__).

+All graphs also have methods for adding a node to already present nodes, connecting a node to already present nodes and disconnecting a node from already present nodes, but they're implemented differently in undirected graps and directed graphs.

+In file UndirectedPath.py are implemented class Link for an undirected link and the undirected graph classes.

 Undirected graph classes further have methods for:
 1) listing out the leaves in the graph (nodes with a degree of 1);